STCast: Adaptive Boundary Alignment for Global and Regional Weather Forecasting: Experiments

 \subsection{Ablation Study}

-To further verify the effectiveness of each proposed module and strategy, we conduct comprehensive ablation studies reported in \cref{tab:ablation}.
-The experiments are split into two groups. \textbf{High-resolution regional forecasting:} (1) \textbf{STCast w/o SAA}: we remove the SAA module and follow the same protocol as Oneforecast to predict regional variables; (2) \textbf{STCast w/o Global-Regional Distribution}: we discard the global-regional distribution initialization in SAA and instead use random initialization for the global-regional correlation; (3) \textbf{STCast w SAA}: the complete STCast model. \textbf{Low-resolution global forecasting:} (4) \textbf{STCast w/o TMoE}: we replace the Temporal Mixture-of-Experts (TMoE) with MLP block; (5) \textbf{STCast w/o Month Embedding}: we remove the month embedding from TMoE and fall back to a classical Mixture-of-Experts; (6) \textbf{STCast w TMoE}: the complete STCast model.
+To further verify the effectiveness of the proposed modules, we conduct comprehensive ablation studies reported in \cref{tab:ablation}.
+The experiments are split into two groups. \textbf{High-resolution regional forecasts:} (1) STCast w/o SAA: we remove the SAA module and follow the same protocol as OneForecast to predict regional variables; (2) STCast w/o Global-Regional Distribution: we discard the global-regional distribution initialization in SAA and instead use Xavier uniform initialization for the global-regional correlation; (3) STCast w SAA: the complete STCast. \textbf{Low-resolution global forecasts:} (4) STCast w/o TMoE: we replace the Temporal Mixture-of-Experts (TMoE) with MLP block; (5) STCast w/o Month Embedding: we remove the month embedding from TMoE and fall back to a classical Mixture-of-Experts; (6) STCast w TMoE: the complete STCast.
 Comparisons among (1)–(3) and (4)–(6) reveal that removing any component consistently degrades performance on both regional and global tasks.
 While the absence of SAA or TMoE causes noticeable drops, the most substantial drops occur when eliminating global-regional distribution (regional: +0.22 RMSE in 10-day) and month embedding (global: +0.13 RMSE in 10-day).
 These results confirm the critical roles of every component and setting in enhancing the overall effectiveness of STCast.